 First Time Buyer Mortgage Explained

 The age old saying, "when one door closes, another one opens" appears to be a very real possibility for first time home buyers.
-Especially in New Zealand with interest rates at record, all time lows!
+Especially in New Zealand with the help of KiwiSaver and the 1st Home Grants.